PSHOF Header Image

 The 2011 PSHOF Induction Dinner & Ceremony will take place on Saturday, October 1st, 2011 at the Brian Orser Hall.
 The tickets will be available towards the end of the summer.
 It promises to be a historical evening and tickets will be in great demand as seating will be limited.
 Further details to follow.

-Barb and Marilynne manage the PSHOF booth at the Penetang Mall during winterama weekend.
+Barbe and Marilynne manage the PSHOF booth at the Penetanguishene Mall during Winterama weekend.

 PSHOF accepts the torch carried by Wendy Cousineau and donated to the Hall with support of the Town of Penetanguishene.